tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 function.
 For instance, if the minimal variant is used, the AAD is 2 octets long.
 Note that this design is different from the additional data calculation for DTLS 1.2 and for DTLS 1.2 with Connection ID.
+In DTLS 1.3 the 64-bit sequence_number is used as the sequence number for the AEAD computation; unlike DTLS 1.2, the epoch is not included.

 ## Demultiplexing DTLS Records